casouri/monovault/README.md

 This should log all the calls made by FUSE.

-To stop the file system, just hit Ctrl-C. But you need to manually unmount the filesystem lest the next time you try to mount it there will be an error.
+To stop the file system, just manually unmount the filesystem.
 To unmount (on mac):

 ```shell
 umount -f /path/to/mount/point